Lojasiewicz-Simon gradient inequalities for coupled Yang-Mills energy functions: ojasiewicz--Simon gradient inequalities for coupled Yang--Mills energy functions

-For our final example of a coupled Yang-Mills energy functional whose absolute minima can be readily identified, we have the non-Abelian monopoles arising in the work of the first author and Leness \cite{FL2a}, Okonek and Teleman \cite{OTVortex}, and Pidstrigatch and Tyurin \cite{PTLocal}.
+For our final example of a coupled Yang--Mills energy function whose absolute minima can be readily identified, we have the non-Abelian monopoles arising in the work of the first author and Leness \cite{FL2a}, Okonek and Teleman \cite{OTVortex}, and Pidstrigatch and Tyurin \cite{PTLocal}.

 Following \cite{FL2a}, we consider pairs $(A,\Phi)$ obeying